The Stone Age in and around Coventry.

 Allesley: A little version of Dorset's Cranborne Chase?
 We have covered the Dorset Cursus elsewhere on this site and understand its attraction to early folks for the way glacial meltwater sculpted the land into several parallel valleys and ridges across which people ran the cursus to give it its alignments on the sun and moon.

-Whilst not suggesting that the less pronounced valleys to the east of Allesley village were sculpted by glaciers - although possible - these ridges must have been equally appealing to early folk.
+Whilst not suggesting that the less pronounced valleys to the west of Allesley village were sculpted by glaciers - although possible - these ridges apparently, were equally appealing to early folk.

-It was while studying Explorer Map 221 of the area around Allesley that I noticed an area marked on the map which has been left devoid of any kind of a description.
-A picture of this possible "Settlement"? is shown above, together with the ridge that runs from the City Hill Hotel (seen extreme left) to Pickford on the right.
+It was while studying Explorer Map 221 of the area around Allesley that I noticed an area marked on the map which has been left devoid of any kind of a description but might be prehistoric.
+A picture of this area where a "Settlement"? might be, is shown above, together with the ridge that runs from the City Hill Hotel (seen extreme left) to Pickford on the right.
 We have already seen how nettles are are good indicator of settlement, and this whole area is covered in them.

 The next photo looks back from the other side of this ridge.